Zofia-Leszczynska/Zofia-Leszczynska.github.io/docs/GitHub/GitHub1.md

 You have two ways to create a private repository.
 You can do this through GitHub or GitHub Desktop.

-To create a private repository on GitHub, perform the following actions:
+To create a private repository through GitHub, perform the following actions:

 1. Log in to your account.
 2. Then click ***New*** at the top left of the screen.